Thinking about a finished basement?

 If your goal is to install a basement floor you won’t have to tear out later, you've come to the right place.
 Basement Systems offers a variety of basement flooring options to ensure you get the best value for your basement finishing project.

 Tired of cold, damp basement floors?
 Contact us today for a free basement finishing estimate.

 Wood isn’t good.
 Wood subflooring works well upstairs, but it attracts mold and rot in the basement.
-Even special basement subfloor squares that contain wood sheathing can be ruined by moisture.
-You can avoid these disasters by choosing the right subfloor and flooring materials.
+Even basement subfloor squares with wood sheathing are vulnerable to moisture.
+Avoid these disasters by choosing the right subfloor and flooring materials.

-In the basement, flooring materials that absorb and hold moisture will attract mold and dust mites – organisms that ruin materials while also posing health hazards.
+In the basement, flooring materials that absorb and hold moisture will attract mold and dust mites.
+These organisms ruin materials and pose health hazards.
 Removing basement flooring that’s been damaged by mold and moisture is an expensive and unpleasant task you want to avoid.

-Contact your local dealer for a free estimate and to find out which products they offer.
+Contact your local dealer for a Free Estimate and explore the full range of basement flooring options they offer.
 All of our dealers have the training and expertise to help you choose the best flooring solution for your basement.

 Looking for a price?
 Get a no cost, no obligation free estimate.